KostLinux/dev-principles/index.md

 ## Logging types

 **DatabaseError** - Logs errors related to database transactions, such as connection failures, query timeouts, or integrity violations.
+**QueueError** - Logs failures in message queues (e.g., SQS, RabbitMQ), such as message processing failures or delivery delays.
+**ValidationError** - HTTP Request and Response validation error **ServerError** - Internal Application Error: Unexpected failures inside the application, such as unhandled panics or logic errors.
+**ClientError** - Frontend Application Error: Logs errors caused by incorrect API requests or missing fields from the client.
+**InternalCommunicationError** - HTTP errors for internal communication between services; logs failures when making HTTP calls between microservices.

 **Good Example:**